woshimajintao/BDDP_Collect_Data/README.md

 ## RoboPal - Getting Started 🚀

 RoboPal is a powerful and efficient robotics framework designed for research and industrial applications.
-This guide will help you set up your environment and get started with RoboPal.

 ---

 ## 📌 **Preparation**